davide-marino00/PBI_DOCS/refac.md

 			    )
 			RETURN COUNTROWS(ActiveEmployees)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate the number of active employees who are missing timesheet hours in a specific context.
-Let's break it down into simpler business terms:
+- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate a measure called `Dax_EmpCount_MissingTS`, which counts the number of active employees who have missing timesheet hours for a specific period.
+Here’s a breakdown of what it does in simple business terms:

-1. **Data Source**: The code is working with a data table called `vw_missing_timesheet`, which likely contains records of employee hours worked, including details about their contracts and whether they have submitted their timesheets.
+1. **Data Source**: The measure uses a data source called `vw_missing_timesheet`, which likely contains information about employees, their hours worked, and their contractual hours.

-2. **Key Variables**:
-   - **EmployeeName**: The name of the employee.
-   - **Year_**: The year of the record.
-   - **Week_**: The week of the record.
-   - **Unit**: The organizational unit the employee belongs to.
+2. **Summarization**: The code first summarizes the data by grouping it based on several key attributes:
+   - Employee Name
+   - Year
+   - Week
+   - Unit (likely a department or team)
-   - **SubUnit**: A more specific division within the unit.
+   - SubUnit (a more specific division within the unit)
-   - **Hours_**: The actual hours the employee has worked.
-   - **ContractHours**: The hours the employee is contracted to work.

-3. **Calculating Missing Hours**:
+3. **Calculating Missing Hours**: For each group of employees, it calculates:
-   - The code calculates "MissingHours" for each employee by taking the total hours they worked (`SUM(vw_missing_timesheet[Hours_])`) and subtracting the maximum hours they are contracted to work (`MAX(vw_missing_timesheet[ContractHours])`).
-If this results in a negative number, it indicates that the employee has not submitted enough hours.
+   - **MissingHours**: This is determined by taking the total hours worked (`SUM(vw_missing_timesheet[Hours_])`) and subtracting the maximum contractual hours (`MAX(vw_missing_timesheet[ContractHours])`).
+If this value is negative, it indicates that the employee has not logged enough hours compared to what was expected.

-4. **Identifying Active Employees**:
+4. **Identifying Active Employees**: It also calculates:
-   - The code also checks for "MinActiveEmp", which is the minimum number of active employees recorded in the data for that specific context (like a week or a unit).
-It looks for cases where this value is equal to 1, meaning there is at least one active employee.
+   - **MinActiveEmp**: This checks the minimum value of a field called `CC_ActiveEmployees`, which likely indicates whether the employee is currently active (1 for active, 0 for inactive).

-5. **Filtering Criteria**:
-   - The `FILTER` function is used to narrow down the summarized data to only those records where:
+5. **Filtering Criteria**: The `FILTER` function then narrows down the summarized data to only include:
-     - There is exactly one active employee (`[MinActiveEmp] = 1`).
+   - Employees who are active (`[MinActiveEmp] = 1`)
-     - The employee has missing hours (`[MissingHours] < 0`).
+   - Employees who have missing hours (`[MissingHours] < 0`)

-6. **Final Count**:
-   - Finally, the `COUNTROWS` function counts how many records meet these criteria, effectively giving the total number of active employees who have not submitted their timesheets and have missing hours.
+6. **Counting Active Employees**: Finally, the measure counts the number of rows in the filtered result, which represents the number of active employees who have missing timesheet hours.

 ### Summary:
-In summary, this DAX measure calculates the number of active employees who have not submitted their timesheets and have a deficit in hours worked compared to their contracted hours.
-This information can be crucial for management to identify compliance issues with timesheet submissions and to ensure that all employees are accurately reporting their work hours.
+In summary, this DAX measure calculates how many active employees have not logged enough hours in their timesheets for a given year and week, helping the business identify potential issues with timesheet compliance.

 **`Dax_MissingHours`**